Ecommerce Personalization Blog

-RFM analysis is a customer segmentation technique.
-RFM itself stands for Recency, Frequency, and Monetary Value.
+RFM analysis is a data driven customer behavior segmentation technique.

 While RFM analysis was born in direct-mail, it is a powerful tool for eCommerce stores to use today.

 Above is a great illustration of how customer segmentation empowers businesses to speak to customers specific values.
 Image source: Intercom

 History of RFM analysis